 There’s a reason why electricians don’t put communication wiring and power outlets in the same box: it can start a fire.
 While there are specialty plates that can allow you to bypass these restrictions, this arena is best left in professional hands.

 You can find plans online for DIY Wi-Fi smart plugs that use a combination of 3D printed parts and an ESP8266 to get the job done.
 The ESP8266 is the DIY smart home fan favorite for Wi-Fi chips.
-In theory, these plans could be adapted to use Ethernet instead of Wi-Fi, but again unless you are a working electrician this is probably more risk than reward.
+In theory, these plans could be adapted to use Ethernet port instead of Wi-Fi, but again unless you are a working electrician this is probably more risk than reward.

 Another option is to use a Raspberry Pi to act as a remote smart plug.
 Tom’s blog (an awesome resource which I’ve referenced previously) shows how to do this for a light switch, but the concepts are similar for a smart plug – especially since both light switches and plugs have a binary “ON” or “OFF” state.